gongjingz/boolean_checker/README.md

 5.replace [field] with real value by a json input, do boolean check and return TRUE or FALSE

-6.Support inline function: substr(str, istart, ilen)
+6.Support inline function: substr(str, istart, ilen) and substr(str, istart)